Ampiduxmoe/osubot-lazer/README.md

 - Current version is trying to follow Clean Architecture principles as closely as reasonably possible for current scope of the project.
 This should make it easy to add any feature later: be it a Telegram support or something like an admin web interface.
 - For official server commands bot now uses [API v2](https://osu.ppy.sh/docs/index.html#api-versions) exclusively.
 This is what allows bot to see [lazer](https://osu.ppy.sh/wiki/en/Help_centre/Upgrading_to_lazer) scores.
 - Bot also uses `x-api-version` of 20220705 to be able to see new mod options (like DT speed rate adjust) from [lazer client](https://osu.ppy.sh/wiki/en/Help_centre/Upgrading_to_lazer) scores.
 - Performance Points calculation is delegated to an external endpoint ([repo](https://github.com/Ampiduxmoe/osutools-simulate-wrapper)) which wraps [official calculation tool](https://github.com/ppy/osu-tools/tree/master/PerformanceCalculator) to better handle performance reworks.
-Migration to [rosu-pp](https://github.com/MaxOhn/rosu-pp) as a primary calculation tool is planned (osutools can still be useful, e.g. to calculate profiles for pending reworks).
+Migration to [rosu-pp](https://github.com/MaxOhn/rosu-pp) as a primary calculation tool is planned (osutools can still be useful in the future, e.g. to calculate profiles for pending reworks).

 # How to run
 1. Install [node](https://nodejs.org/) v20.11.1